SyriaOfficial Name: Syrian Arab Republic

 Emergencies: 962 (6) 590-6500

-The Syrian Arab Republic is ruled by an authoritarian regime dominated by the Socialist Ba'ath Party.
+The Syrian Arab Republic is ruled by an authoritarian regime dominated by the Socialist Ba'ath Party currently engaged in a full-scale civil war with the armed Syrian opposition.
 The Ba'ath party espouses a largely secular ideology; however, Islamic traditions and beliefs provide a religious foundation for the country's customs and practices.
 While the 1963 Emergency Law, which authorized the government to conduct preventive arrests and override constitutional and penal code provisions against arbitrary arrest and detention, was rescinded on April 19, 2011, the practice of arbitrary arrest and detention has not abated.

 Entry, Exit & Visa Requirements